davidfekke/fek.io/src/blog/2021-12-27/top-5-programming-languages-to-learn-in-2022.md

 The C programming language has been around since the 70s, but continues to be staple when it comes to doing lower level systems programming.
 C++ adds types and object oriented features on top of C. While C does not change or get new features frequently, C++ receives new features every couple of years.

 C has been criticized for not being as safe as other languages, but there are tons of pre-existing applications and operating systems built on C. In fact, C was originally created to help create UNIX.
+C is also the primary language used in the Linux kernel.

 Pointers and manual memory management are some of the programming concepts are some of the concepts you will have to master in order to write C, but C++ now has features like smart pointers that make this type of programming easier.
 These languages will be in high demand for some time.